 5 Magpies Gourmet Pizza

 For more than ten years, Magpies has been serving some mighty fine gourmet pizzas.
 The Pueblo starts with a kicky Southwestern sauce and is topped with mozzarella, cheddar, ground beef, scallions, roasted green chiles, tomatoes and black olives.
 Juan Carlos Pesto features tomatoes, piñon nuts and mozzarella atop a basil-jalapeno pesto sauce.
 Or create your own specialty from among three crust types, five sauces, seven cheeses including soy, ten meats, and 25 vegetables and herbs.
 You can even go cheese-less, or get all your toppings wrapped up in a calzone.
 If you have room for dessert, don't miss the popular pizza cookie.
 (520-628-1661)

 This Fourth Avenue institution creates its own energy using solar panels.
 But let's talk about the pizza: delectable thin-crust slices loaded with fresh toppings.
-Owner Tony Vaccaro has operated his bustling operation for 12 years now, with no signs of slowing down.
+Owner Tony Vaccaro has operated his bustling operation for more than a decade now, with no signs of slowing down.
 Pizzas come in one size, 16 inches, and whether you design your own or choose a specialty pie, the quality of ingredients always makes this one of the best slices in town.
 Pizza is sold by the pie or by the slice.
 Stop by during the busy lunch hour for great deals on pizza and drink specials.
 (520-622-6868)

 Scordato's (formerly known as Pizzeria Vivace) is Tucson's destination for gourmet pizza served in a fine dining setting.
 With a spacious, inviting dining room, an open kitchen and a separate wine bar, there is plenty of room to accommodate groups.
 A smaller dining room is suited to intimate dinners or special occasions.
 Chef Daniel Scordato, highly regarded in Tucson for his fantastic Italian cuisine, has created a stellar menu full of gourmet pies.
 Pizzas are baked at extremely high temperatures, resulting in smokey, luscious pies with charred crusts.
 Highlights from the 12-inch pies include the Roasted Three Mushroom Pizza with fonduta (creamy fontina), green onion, and parmigiano Reggiano shavings.
 Of course, the classic margherita with basil and fresh mozzarella is a winner, too.
 Light Italian entrees are also served.
 (520-529-2700)